Guido Görres

 Guido Görres (28 May 1805 – 14 July 1852) was a German Catholic historian, publicist and poet.

-Life and works
+Life

 Born in Koblenz, he was the son of Joseph Görres, and made his early classical studies in his native town.
 During his father's banishment he went to Aarau and Strasburg to pursue his education.
 Reaching the University of Bonn in 1824, he devoted himself chiefly to the study of philology and history.

+In Munich he continued his linguistic studies, and in 1830 received a prize from the French Academy.
+In the meantime (1827) his father had received a call as professor of history to Munich, and Guido, influenced by his father's lectures, took up history as his chief study.